Network Densification in 5G: From the Short-Range Communications Perspective: Abstract

 \section{Abstract}

 Besides advanced telecommunications techniques, the most prominent evolution of wireless networks is the densification of network deployment.
 In particular, the increasing access points/users density and reduced cell size significantly enhance spatial reuse, thereby improving network capacity.
 Nevertheless, does network ultra-densification and over-deployment always boost the performance of wireless networks?
-Since the distance from transmitters to receivers is greatly reduced in dense networks, signal is more likely to be propagated from far- to near-field region.
-Without considering near-field propagation features, conventional understandings of the impact of network densification become doubtful.
+Since the distance from transmitters to receivers is greatly reduced in dense networks, signal is more likely to be propagated from long- to short-range region.
+Without considering short-range propagation features, conventional understanding of the impact of network densification becomes doubtful.
 With this regard, it is imperative to reconsider the pros and cons brought by network densification.
-In this article, we first discuss the near-field propagation features in densely deployed network and verify through experimental results the validity of the proposed near-field propagation model.
-Considering near-field propagation, we further explore how dense is ultra-dense for wireless networks and provide a concrete interpretation of ultra-densification from the spatial throughput perspective.
-Meanwhile, as near-field propagation makes interference more complicated and difficult to handle, we shed light on the key challenges of applying interference management in ultra-dense wireless networks.
-Moreover, possible solutions are presented to suggest future directions.
+In this article, we first discuss the short-range propagation features in densely deployed network and verify through experimental results the validity of the proposed short-range propagation model.
+Considering short-range propagation, we further explore the fundamental impact of network densification on network capacity, aided by which a concrete interpretation of ultra-densification is presented from the network capacity perspective.
+Meanwhile, as short-range propagation makes interference more complicated and difficult to handle, we discuss possible approaches to further enhance network capacity in ultra-dense wireless networks.
+Moreover, key challenges are presented to suggest future directions.